dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ## Architecture

-The tests were carried out in a Kubernetes cluster with 3 physical nodes connected to each other on the same network subnet.
+The tests were carried out in a Kubernetes cluster with 3 physical nodes connected to each other on the same subnet.

 ## Storage Performance Tool